Google Chrome Browser Warning – How to Migrate from HTTP to HTTPS

 Another important myth that Google plans to bust through this update is the popular perception that browsing on the Incognito Mode is a 100% secure experience.
 The incognito mode is only a way to ensure browsing privately from other users on just the device that you are using, something that is also a standard warning that is flashed each time you press a CTRL+Shift+N to open the incognito mode.

 If you haven’t already, then you must consider migration to HTTP not just from the fear of compliance to this new Chrome update but also because the browsing experience on your website will become faster and safer for your visitors.

-Being a leading Search Engine Optimization (SEO) and digital marketing agency in India we have always stayed on top of such important updates that have the potential to impact our client businesses.
-Our website designing and development experts are all geared up and ready to help you make a smooth transition from the HTTP to HTTPS protocol to ensure there is no loss of leads or business because of visitors who would be reluctant to input data on an unsecure website.
+Being a leading Search Engine Optimization Company (SEO) and digital marketing agency in India we have always stayed on top of such important updates that have the potential to impact our client businesses.
+Our website designing and development experts are all geared up and ready to help you make a smooth transition from the HTTP to HTTPS protocol to ensure there is no loss of leads or business because of visitors who would be reluctant to input data on an unsecured website.

 For HTTPS migration request or any other business need such as ORM or app store optimization, call us today!